If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 About McMaster Health Sciences

-Our Experiences at McMaster Health Sciences
+Our Advice for Prospective McMaster Health Sciences Students

-Let’s face it, starting university is scary.
+We get it — starting university is scary.

 It’s hard getting used to life as a university student.
 Many students often compare themselves to others and get stressed out if they don’t feel like they fit in.